infinnie/hyperapp-connect/readme.md

 **Does it support IE8 or below?**

-Not in this repository.
+Not in this repository (unless shimmed).
 But maybe https://github.com/infinnie/countertest would one day get updated to support IE 6-8 for more complicated use cases.